Getting smart about smart contracts

 Smart contracts represent a next step in the progression of blockchains from a financial transaction protocol to an all-purpose utility (see sidebar below: What is blockchain technology?).
 They are pieces of software, not contracts in the legal sense, that extend blockchains’ utility from simply keeping a record of financial transaction entries to automatically implementing terms of multiparty agreements.
 Smart contracts are executed by a computer network that uses consensus protocols to agree upon the sequence of actions resulting from the contract’s code.6 The result is a method by which parties can agree upon terms and trust that they will be executed automatically, with reduced risk of error or manipulation.

 Technology leaders envision many applications for blockchain-based smart contracts, from validating loan eligibility to executing transfer pricing agreements between subsidiaries.7 Importantly, before blockchain this type of smart contract was impossible because parties to an agreement of this sort would maintain separate databases.
-With a shared database running a blockchain protocol, the smart contracts auto-execute, and all parties validate the outcome instantaneously and without need for a third-party intermediary.
+With a shared database running a blockchain protocol, the smart contracts auto-execute, and all parties validate the outcome instantaneously and without

 But when should companies employ blockchain-enabled smart contracts rather than existing technology?
 They can be a worthwhile option where frequent transactions occur among a network of parties, and manual or duplicative tasks are performed by counterparties for each transaction.
 The blockchain acts as a shared database to provide a secure, single source of truth, and smart contracts automate approvals, calculations, and other transacting activities that are prone to lag and error.